 Is it mandatory to live in the residence halls my first year at LSU?

-Beginning with the freshman class of 2018, all LSU first-year, full-time students are expected to live on campus in housing operated by the LSU Department of Residential Life.
+The university's First-year Housing Expectation declares all LSU first-year, full-time students are required to live on campus in housing operated by the LSU Department of Residential Life.
 (See exceptions at www.lsu.edu/exemptions).
-With the completion of the Nicholson Gateway Development, the university is proud to be able to offer guaranteed housing to every freshman offered admission and wanting to attend LSU.
-We now have space enough to meet demand, and now every student can benefit from the proven benefits of on-campus housing.
+The university offers guaranteed housing to every freshman offered admission and wanting to attend LSU, so every student can benefit from the advantages of on-campus housing.
 Students who live on campus consistently have higher GPAs, have a higher percentage of students that return to LSU for their second year (retention rate), have higher graduation rates, and have more opportunities to become part of the LSU community.